Get

 akita dog standing on the lawn

 Dog bites and attacks must be taken seriously.
-According to the Centers for Disease Control (CDC),1 about 4.5 million dog attacks occur in a year, with about 800,000 of them requiring medical attention.
-One way that the public has addressed dog attacks was to advocate for and create breed-specific legislation (BSL).
-These types of legislation allow states and cities to ban the possession of specific dog breeds.
+According to the Centers for Disease Control, about 4.5 million dog attacks occur in a year, with about 800,000 of them requiring medical attention.1 One way that the public has addressed dog attacks has been to advocate for and create breed-specific legislation (BSL).
+These types of legislation enable states and cities to ban the possession of specific dog breeds.

 Regardless of personal opinions, it’s important to know about BSL and what your rights are as a dog owner.
-Being well-informed about state laws regarding dog breed bans can help you avoid preventable incidents and be a better advocate for dogs.
+Being well-informed about state laws regarding dog breed bans can help you avoid preventable incidents and be a better advocate for pet canines.

 How Does It Work?